mdeguzis/SteamOS-Tools/README.md

 * buld-test-docker.sh - build a Debian or SteamOS package for testing.
 * desktop-software.sh - script to install custom and bulk Debian desktop software packages.
 Please see the readme file in docs/ for the full listing of options.
 * steamos-stats.sh - displays useful stats while gaming over SSH from another device.
-* pair-ps3-bluetooth.sh - pairs your PS# blueooth controllers to a supported receiver.
+* pair-ps3-bluetooth.sh - pairs your PS3 blueooth controllers to a supported receiver.

 ## Wiki
 - In time I hope to maintain a colletion of useful articles or links to Steamcommunity Guides that still work, currate them and other such things*.

-* TODO (hey I have other cool stuff, ya know, to do).
+\* TODO (hey I have other cool stuff, ya know, to do).

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page